A Conditional Distribution Equality Testing Framework using Deep Generative Learning: Testing for the equality of two conditional distributions

 \subsection{Motivation}

-Suppose that the marginal distributions of $X$ are the same across the two samples, i.e. $\mathbb{P}_{1, X}=\mathbb{P}_{2, X}$, the testing problem in (\ref{cdt_problem}) reduces to the classic unconditional two-sample testing problem:
+Suppose that the marginal distributions of $X$ are the same across the two samples, i.e. $\mathbb{P}_{1, X}=\mathbb{P}_{2, X}$, the testing problem in (\ref{cdt_problem}) reduces to an unconditional two-sample testing problem:

-Then, those existing two-sample testing methods \citep{chang2016cramer, kim2022minimax} can be used to test the equality of the two conditional distributions.
-However, the ideal assumption that $\mathbb{P}_{1, X}=\mathbb{P}_{2, X}$ is often violated in many practical situations, e.g. in the presence of covariate shift.
+Then, those existing two-sample testing methods mentioned in the introduction can be used to test the equality of the two conditional distributions.
+However, the ideal assumption that $\mathbb{P}_{1, X}=\mathbb{P}_{2, X}$ is often violated in many practical situations, e.g. in the presence of covariate shift. \begin{Remark} Generally, when $\mathbb{P}_{1, X}\neq\mathbb{P}_{2, X}$ and both distributions are continuous, the classic unconditional two-sample tests are not directly applicable to the conditional equality testing problem (\ref{cdt_problem}).
+To see this, suppose for a given $x\in\mathcal{X}$, when the conditional distributions $\mathbb{P}_{1,Y|X=x}$ and $\mathbb{P}_{2,Y|X=x}$ are continuous, the data points with $X=x$ in the available datasets $\mathbb{D}_1$ and $\mathbb{D}_2$ are extremely sparse; in other words, the probability of observing data with $X=x$ simultaneously in both datasets approaches zero.
+Consequently, given $X=x$, there are insufficient observations available for the response variable to apply the classical unconditional two-sample tests for assessing whether $\mathbb{P}_{1,Y|X=x}=\mathbb{P}_{2,Y|X=x}$. \end{Remark}

-In the following, we will show how to turn the conditional distribution testing problem in (\ref{cdt_problem}) into an unconditional one, with the help of neural network-based generative methods and sample splitting techniques.
+In the following, we show how to turn the conditional distribution testing problem in (\ref{cdt_problem}) into an unconditional one, with the help of neural network-based generative methods and sample splitting techniques.
 To motivate our proposed framework, suppose we have prior knowledge on how to draw samples $Y$ from the conditional distribution $\mathbb{P}_{1,Y|X}$, that is we have complete information about $\mathbb{P}_{1,Y|X}$.
 Without loss of generality, let $\eta$ follow a continuous distribution that is easy to sample from, e.g. the uniform distribution $\text{Unif}[0,1]$.
 And suppose that there is a known function $V$ satisfying that for fixed $x$,

-In fact, the existence of such a generator function $V$ is guaranteed by the outsourcing lemma \citep[Lemma 3.1,][]{austin2015exchangeable} under mild conditions.
+In fact, the existence of such a generator function $V$ is guaranteed by the noise outsourcing lemma \citep[Lemma 3.1,][]{austin2015exchangeable} under mild conditions.
 Without loss of generality, assume that $n_2$ is an even number.
 Then, we randomly partition the second sample $\mathbb{D}_2=\{(Y_{2,i},X_{2,i})\}_{i=1}^{n_2}$ into two equal-size sub-datasets